 The Criminal Department of Montgomery County Circuit Court Clerk's Office handles a variety of criminal cases.
-In addition, the Criminal Department performs many duties which include filing and docketing case pleadings, issuing summonses, subpoenas, warrants, body attachments, and writs.
-Bonds are issued upon order of court to secure defendant's presence at court hearings.
+The Criminal Department files and dockets case pleadings and issues summonses, subpoenas, warrants, body attachments, and writs.
+Bonds are issued upon order of court to secure a defendant's presence at court hearings.

-All files and information pertaining to criminal cases are public record and can be accessed in person at the Criminal Office.
+All files and information about criminal cases, except those that have been sealed and pertain to juvenile defendants, are public record and can be accessed in person at the Criminal Office.
 Cases that have been sealed cannot be accessed by the public without an order from a judge.

 Cases involving criminal and incarcerable traffic offenses begin by any of the following 4 ways:

 - A warrantless arrest by a police officer pursuant to Sections 2-202 through 2-206 of the Maryland Criminal Procedure Article.

 - An arrest pursuant to a warrant issued by a District Court Commissioner based on a sworn Statement of Charges (complaint) by a police officer or other individual alleging a criminal offense for which the Commissioner finds probable cause that the offense occurred.
 The Commissioner issues a summons ordering the defendant (accused) to appear in court in most minor cases.